The Last Song (2010 film): Plot

-Kim arrives once they know of Steve’s condition.
-Jonah and Steve have a tearful moment before Jonah goes home to NYC while Ronnie stays to take care of him.
-She tries to make up for lost time with her father.
-She continues working on his composition (titled "For Ronnie"), as his hands ache.
-He is sitting, listening to her play, and dies just as she finishes.
+Ronnie and Jonah’s mother, Kim, arrives to take Jonah back home to New York City, while Ronnie stays in Georgia to take care of Steve and make up for lost time with him.
+Because his hands are aching, she continues working on a composition he has written, titled "For Ronnie."
+He listens to her play and dies just as she finishes.

-At his funeral, Ronnie declares that no words could ever show how wonderful her father really was.
-Instead, she shares with them their song.
-As she sits to play, sunlight shines through the stained-glass window.
-She smiles as she feels he's there.

-After the funeral, outside the church, Will tells Ronnie that both he and her dad liked the song and disappears into the crowd.
-Having decided to attend Juilliard, she is packing up to return to NYC when she sees Will outside.
-He apologizes for everything, surprising Ronnie by revealing that he will be transferring to Columbia University to be with her and they passionately kiss.
+While delivering a eulogy at his funeral, Ronnie declares that no words could ever express how wonderful her father was, and instead opts to play their song.
+Afterwards, Will meets her outside the church and compliments the song before disappearing into the crowd.
+Having decided to attend Juilliard, she is packing up to return home when she sees Will outside.
+He apologizes for everything and reveals his intention to transfer to Columbia University to be with her, and they passionately kiss.